Ninja Tune: Solid Steel

-Pre-dating Ninja Tune is the radio show Solid Steel, which Coldcut set up in 1988 and joined at a later date by DJ Food and DK.
+Pre-dating Ninja Tune is the radio show Solid Steel, set up by Coldcut in 1988, and later joined by DJ Food and DK.
 What initially began as a radio show on then-pirate Kiss FM went on to become a weekly 2-hour mix show broadcast online and syndicated to numerous radio stations around the world, with highlights available as a podcast on iTunes.
-Solid Steel is also the name of a series of DJ mix CDs from the label and various club nights showcasing the talents of the Solid Steel DJ's and a number of Ninja Tune artists.
+Solid Steel is also the name of a series of DJ mix CDs from the label and various club nights showcasing the talents of the Solid Steel DJs and several Ninja Tune artists.

-The show, which celebrated its 25th anniversary in 2013, showcases a varied blend of left field tunes, the broadest beats and forward-thinking selections.
-Being a freestyle eclectic mix, the weekly two-hour show was described by The Quietus as being "the past mashed with the present plus a dash of the future".
+The show, which celebrated its 25th anniversary in 2013, showcases a varied blend of left-field tunes, the broadest beats, and forward-thinking selections.
+Being a freestyle eclectic mix, the weekly two-hour show was described by The Quietus as being "the past mashed with the present plus a dash of the future."

-In addition to Solid Steel, Ninja Tune has conducted regular podcast interviews with their roster under the name The Ninja Tune Podcast.
+In addition to Solid Steel, Ninja Tune has conducted regularly podcast interviews with their roster under the name The Ninja Tune Podcast.

 Big Dada

 Hip hop label Big Dada was set up by journalist and writer Will Ashon in 1997.
 Big Dada was created with a similarly open-minded remit to sister label Ninja Tune, traversing the boundaries between hip hop, grime and ragga.
-Born out of a frustration over acts going unappreciated elsewhere, Big Dada swiftly cemented itself as a force in its own right.
-The name came up in reference to Ashon's love of Kool Keith, who he'd described in print as the "Mac Dada", as a combination of mac daddy and Dadaism.
+Born out of frustration over acts going unappreciated elsewhere, Big Dada swiftly cemented itself as a force in its own right.
+The name came up about Ashton's love of Kool Keith, who he had described in print as the "Mac Dada", as a combination of mac daddy and Dadaism.

 Big Dada began releasing 12"'s in the summer of 1997, the first couple of which were produced by Luke Vibert.
 The label's debut release, Misanthropic, featured Alpha Prhyme, a.k.a.
 Juice Aleem, soon to become a member of crew New Flesh for Old, who would release their own Electronic Bombardment on Big Dada that September.
-Since then, Big Dada has become home of some of the most maverick, forward-thinking and innovative artists in hip hop and beyond, including essential British hip hop artist Roots Manuva (Mercury Prize nominee), Mercury Prize winner Speech Debelle, UK hip hop artist TY (whose 2003 Upwards album was also Mercury nominated).
+Since then, Big Dada has become home to some of the most maverick, forward-thinking, and innovative artists in hip hop and beyond, including essential British hip hop artist Roots Manuva (Mercury Prize nominee), Mercury Prize winner Speech Debelle, UK hip hop artist TY (whose 2003 Upwards album was also Mercury nominated).
 Roots Manuva's album releases have been integral to the label, including Brand New Second Hand, Run Come Save Me, Awfully Deep, Slime & Reason and 4everevolution.
-Other notable artists include Diplo, cLOUDDEAD, Juice Aleem, DELS, Young Fathers (Mercury Prize Winner 2014) and Spank Rock, with a roster that's as prolific as it is varied.
-In the words of The Guardian, "heaven help the music hack who tries to pigeonhole Big Dada's output".
+Other notable artists include Diplo, cLOUDDEAD, Juice Aleem, DELS, Young Fathers (Mercury Prize Winner 2014), and Spank Rock, with a roster that's as prolific as it is varied.
+In the words of The Guardian, "Heaven help the music hack who tries to pigeonhole Big Dada's output."

-In 2021, the label relaunched as "a label run by Black, POC & Minority Ethnic people for Black, POC & Minority Ethnic artists."
+In 2021, the label was relaunched as "a label run by Black, POC & Minority Ethnic people for Black, POC & Minority Ethnic artists."